Follow the procedure to submit a new or existing role for evaluation and grading.

 If the job is new and no existing comparable job is identified it will require a new HERA profile

-Confirmation of the grading outcome and any feedback will be given to the line manager by the HR Manager as soon as possible after the meeting.
+Confirmation of the grading outcome and any feedback will be given to the line manager by the HR Business Partner/HR Advisor as soon as possible after the meeting.
 The line manager can then complete the online Staff Request Form.

 The grading decision relating to a new or vacant job made by the Job Grading Review Panel is final.